Do you know a woman who is being abused? A legal rights handbook

 Will someone help me if my partner is charged?

-If your partner is charged, the police and the Victim/Witness Assistance Program (VWAP) are available to help you.
+If your partner is charged, the police and the Victim/Witness Assistance Program (VWAP) can help you.

 Victim/Witness Assistance Program (VWAP)